Get insider access

 Stability

 The Sony WH1000XM5 are decently stable.
 They'll stay on your head if you're listening to music at your desk and won't fall off if you want to wear them during a light jog in the park.
-However, during more intense physical activity, the headphones can shift in positioning, and you'll have to constantly adjust their fit.
+However, if you're intensely headbobbing while immersed in an energetic tune, the headphones can shift in positioning, so you'll have to constantly manage their fit.

 Design